AmdEagle/NodeApiAssignment/README.md

     1. `npm install`
     1. all node packages used are shown inside [package.json](./package.json)
 - ### Configuration setup
+    1. All project logs are piped to logs folder in the project directory
     1. Setup up the port on which you would like to run the server on.
 Default port : 3000.
         1. Open [config.json](./config.json)
         1. Set the port under the property `appPort`